rhallk01/IMG_420_Assignment_1/README.md

   * HUD: There is a HUD that shows movement instructions when on the first platform, boost notifications, a message in the top right denoting whether or not you have the key, and a "You win!" message if you win or "You need the key" if you reach the chest without the key

+# Extra Credit
+#### Animations:
+* The player has animations for idle, run, jump, fall, and crouch walk
+* The enemy has a walking cycle
+* The key spins in place

+#### Sound Effects:
+* There is music for the Main Menu screen, music for the game, and a death sound

+#### NPC:
+* There is an enemy who walks back and forth across a platform, if you touch him you die!